Linicks/phoenix_ecto_tutorial/README.md

-# Elixir Jobs - A tutorial
+# Elixir Jobs - A Tutorial

 ## This code is based off of this tutorial:
+"Let's Build Web App With Phoenix and Ecto"
 * http://www.elixirdose.com/post/lets-build-web-app-with-phoenix-and-ecto

 To start your new Phoenix application you have to: